speedfuns/botw/MasterSwordAndDungeons.md

 Pick up the **Duplex Bow** located on the central platform.

 Use a Fire or Bomb Arrow to burn the northeast curtain when entering the room.
-All the enemies should disappear after this.
+All the enemies chasing you should disappear after this.

 Wait for the guard to turn away and jump forward to the side of the big pillar, then climb it.

 Jump and fly directly behind the second guard and run to the ladder.

 Climb the ladder and pick at least **16 Mighty Bananas**.
 Burn the middle curtain to your right (in the main room).
-> A Level 3 Attack food is made with 4 bananas, for this route only four Lvl.
-3 Attack meals are needed, you can grab extra bananas if you want.
+> Note: A Level 3 Attack food is made with 4 bananas, for this route only four Lvl.
+3 Attack meals are needed, you can grab extra bananas for healing if you want.

-> Optional: If you got a bad ore drop from the ore deposit earlier there are several Topaz Gems in the last room, a silver rupee chest above the central platform, and a Topaz gem next to the bananas.
+> Optional: If you got a bad ore drop from the ore deposit earlier there are many gems you can collect in the hideout: a Topaz Gem next to the bananas, some Topaz Gems in the final room and a silver rupee chest above the central platform.

 Jump onto the central platform and glide through the burned curtain.
 Open the two chests for two **Gold Rupees**.